 Children’s bodies aren’t the same as adults

-Motion sickness is caused by the mixed signals sent to the brain when you cannot feel the motion your eyes can see or cannot see the motion your body is feeling.
+Motion sickness is caused by the mixed signals sent to the brain when you can’t feel the motion your eyes can see or can’t see the motion your body is feeling.
 This can happen while travelling backwards or forwards.
 There’s plenty of ways to combat motion sickness if your child is starting to feel a bit ill.

 How will it fit in my car?

-Rear facing car seats tend to take up the same amount of room, or sometimes even less room, than forward facing seats as you don’t need to leave leg space.
+Rear-facing car seats tend to take up the same amount of room, or sometimes even less room, than forward-facing seats as you don’t need to leave leg space.
 You can usually check on the manufacturer’s website whether a particular seat will fit in your car.
-My daughter’s Joie Stages fits in my sister’s tiny Citroen C1!

-There’s more and more resources popping up about rear facing car seats all the time.
-Facebook pages such as Rear Facing – The Way Forward are always sharing advice and reviews about rear facing seats.
+Rear-facing wins on safety every time.
+There are more and more resources popping up about rear-facing car seats all the time.
+Facebook pages such as Rear Facing – The Way Forward are always sharing advice and reviews about rear-facing seats.
 There’s also a great Facebook group called Car Seat Advice UK, which you can use to ask experts for recommendations and/or advice.
 Car seat manufacturers such as Axkid also provide a wealth of information on car seats.

 Planning a family trip away?
 Or need to take the kids to the shops, but don’t have your own car?
-Check out our Car Sharing Insurance.
-With cover available from 1 hour to 30 days, borrowing someone else’s car or sharing the driving is super easy.
+Check out our temporary car insurance.
+With cover available from 1 hr to 60 days, borrowing someone else’s car or sharing the driving has never been easier.